mattrayner/cordova-plugin-vuforia/.github/CONTRIBUTING.md

 We'll merge any approriate contributions after reviewing for the following:

 1. Documentation.
+1. Has been tested on both Android and iOS (add your plugin to the Vuforia example repo and check everything still works).
 1. Passing CI tests.
 1. Consistent code style. **Note:** We use BitHound and a decreasing score will block a PR.
 1. Good descriptive commit messages.